buptczq/WinCryptSSHAgent/doc/wsl_tutorial.md

 Execute following commands, provide new PIN and PUK when prompted:

-1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv set-pin-retries 5 10`
+1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv access set-retries 5 10`
-1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv change-pin --pin 123456`
+1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv access change-pin --pin 123456`
-1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv change-puk --puk 12345678`
+1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv access change-puk --puk 12345678`
-1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv change-management-key --generate --protect --touch`
+1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv access change-management-key --generate --protect --touch`

   This will give you a YubiKey with PIN and PUK that is only known to you and requires touch to change keys on it.

 ### Generate Keys

-1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv generate-key --algorithm ECCP384 --format PEM --pin-policy ONCE --touch-policy ALWAYS 9a "%UserProfile%\Desktop\%username%_public_key.pem"`
+1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv keys generate --algorithm ECCP384 --format PEM --pin-policy ONCE --touch-policy ALWAYS 9a "%UserProfile%\Desktop\%username%_public_key.pem"`

     Command generates private key inside of YubiKey.
 It is not possible to extract it so it is very secure.
 Also it requires a touch every time it is used for authentication.

-1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv generate-certificate --valid-days 365 --subject "SSH Key" 9a "%UserProfile%\Desktop\%username%_public_key.pem"`
+1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv certificates generate --valid-days 365 --subject "SSH Key" 9a "%UserProfile%\Desktop\%username%_public_key.pem"`

     Command generates a certificate from your public key.
 In brief: Windows needs it when speaking to your YubiKey.